-Two Kooks » ALL RECIPES » Salad Recipes » Panzanella Salad Recipe with Grilled Chicken
+Two Kooks » All Recipes » Salad Recipes » Panzanella Toscana with Grilled Chicken (35 Min)

-We’re grilling crusty bread, chicken and peppers for this Panzanella salad recipe.
-Then combining them with fresh tomatoes, cucumbers, green onions, herbs and a zesty dressing to create a beautiful tasty bread salad.
+We’re grilling crusty bread, chicken and peppers for this Panzanella Toscana.
+Then tossing them with fresh tomatoes, cucumbers, green onions, herbs and a zesty dressing to create a beautiful and delicious bread salad.

 chicken panzanella salad in white bowl

-The grilled chicken addition makes the panzanella salad a full meal.
+Adding grilled chicken turns the Panzanella Toscana salad into a full meal.
 Make it your own by experimenting with the flavors, dressings and ingredients you love.
 It’s a great way to use up your fresh garden veggies and herbs.

-No grill?
-Need a vegetarian or dairy free version?
+No outdoor grill?
+Need a vegetarian or dairy-free version?
 Need shortcuts?
 Read on.
 We’ve got these covered.

-Here are a few suggestions for substitutions and variations you can try.
+Here are the main ingredients and a few suggestions for substitutions and variations you can try.
 But don’t be limited by this list – use whatever you like.

 Bread